knobs-dials/fritzbox-traffic/README.md

 This munin plugin uses the maximum over a minute, which I personally care more to know about, but mean would be more representative.

-Change the login info in helpers_fritz.py before running (Yes, the auth is currently hardcoded in the library, and as a global.
-You only have one fritzbox, right?)
+Change the login info in helpers_fritz.py before running

 # notes

 The login is a challenge-response thing.
 Details depend slightly on version.

+Yes, the auth is currently hardcoded in the library, and as a global.
+You only have one fritzbox, right?

-You then get data like
+fritz_fetch() gives data like

 ```
 {u'_node': u'sg0',